geopm/geopm/integration/service/README.md

-These tests are written in Bash and Python, and serve the purpose of testing a fully installed GEOPM service using only software from the service subdirectory of the GEOPM reposistory.
+These tests are written in Bash and Python, and serve the purpose of testing a fully installed GEOPM service using only software from the service subdirectory of the GEOPM repository.
 The tests in this directory also show examples of how to use each of the features provided by the service.
 The tests each begin with a long comment describing the feature under test, and provide a form of tutorial for